siqueira76/dorlog-dev/replit.md

   - "quizzes" collection for dynamic quiz content and metadata
   - "medicos" collection for doctor information management
   - "medicamentos" collection for medication management with doctor associations
+  - "report_diario" collection for daily quiz responses and health reports
 - **Firebase Storage** for file uploads (configured but not yet implemented)
 - **Session management** using PostgreSQL-backed sessions